deiu/rdf2go/README.md

 // Create a new graph
 g, _ := NewGraph(baseUri)

-// r is an io.Reader
+// r is of type io.Reader
 g.Parse(r, "text/turtle")
 ```